 News and Noteworthy Archived News Items

-Join Ellen Condon, Transition Projects Director at the University of Montana's Rural Institute on Disabilities for our next Ask the Experts webinar.
-Learn about employment experiences which expose youth to work and assist them to identify interests and to build skills.
-Identify characteristics of a quality job match, as well as self-management strategies that will assist with independence and competence on work sites.
-Nov 18th, 2014 @ 3:00pm CST REGISTER HERE
+Ellen Condon, Transition Projects Director at the University of Montana's Rural Institute on Disabilities will host this upcoming Ask the Experts webinar.
+Ellen will discuss work experiences which expose youth to work, assist them to identify interests and to build skills.
+Learn to plan for ongoing supports and identify self-management strategies which will assist with independence and competence on work sites.
+November 18, 2014 at 3:00 p.m.
+CST REGISTER HERE

-Ask the Experts Webinar: What Does it Take to be College and Career Ready?
+Ask the Experts: What does it take to be College and Career Ready?

 (posted September 24, 2014)

-Dr. Mary Morningstar, Director of the Transition Coalition & Associate Professor at the University of Kansas, Department of Special Education and Dr. Allison Lombardi, Assistant Professor at the University of Connecticut present this webinar.
-It focuses on six primary areas that should be addressed when preparing students with disabilities for college and careers.
-Download Presentation Handouts and View Webinar
+Dr. Mary Morningstar, Director of the Transition Coalition & Associate Professor at the University of Kansas, Department of Special Education and Dr. Allison Lombardi, Assistant Professor at the University of Connecticut host this Ask the Experts webinar.
+Preparing students with disabilities for college and careers requires educators to consider a broad array of skills and experiences.
+The presentation describes six academic and non-academic constructs needed to prepare students for the transition to adulthood.
+Download Handouts and View Webinar

 Disability.gov - Transition Planning Guide